hakatashi/onara/README.md

 # What is onara?

-onara is a Japanese word that means 'fart'.
+onara is a Japanese word that means 'fart'. :poop:

 # How come this project started?